-There are no studies evaluating the impact of adding HHUS to mammographic screening among women with dense breast tissue that address the key patient-centered outcomes of breast cancer mortality and disease-fee survival.
-The available body of evidence, focusing largely on shorter-term recall rates, biopsy rates, cancer detection rates and false positive rates, is limited by multiple factors.
+There are no studies evaluating the impact of adding HHUS to mammographic screening among women with dense breast tissue that address the key patient-centered outcomes of breast cancer mortality and disease-free survival.
+The available body of evidence, focusing largely on shorterterm recall rates, biopsy rates, cancer detection rates and false positive rates, is limited by multiple factors.
 There were a large number of studies, but the heterogeneity of the study designs, populations, and results preclude the use of meta-analytic techniques to combine the results.
 The majority of the studies used film mammography, were retrospective, did not fully report the recall rate, and were not able to calculate sensitivity because women with negative mammograms were not followed for interval cancer.
 There is not even one prospectively designed study with one-year follow-up of HHUS in women with a negative mammogram and heterogeneously dense or extremely dense breasts.
-The best estimates for sensitivity and specificity come from the ACRIN 6666 trial (87.5% and 81.9% respectively) because these estimates because it is the highest quality study and because sensitivity and specificity are usually not influenced by the risk of the population being studied.
-155 The best estimate for the incremental cancer detection rate is centered around 3-4 cancers per 1000 examinations, but the results from the three studies on the Connecticut experience were closer to 2 cancers per 1000.
+The best estimates for sensitivity and specificity come from the ACRIN 6666 trial (87.5% and 81.9% respectively) because it is the highest quality study and sensitivity and specificity are usually not influenced by the risk of the population being studied.
+The best estimate for the incremental cancer detection rate is centered around 3-4 cancers per 1000 examinations, but the results from the three studies on the Connecticut experience were closer to 2 cancers per 1000.
+The results from Connecticut are more likely to be representative of routine clinical practice in the United States.
 The recall rates and PPV1's in these studies were greater than those of mammography, indicating that the addition of HHUS approximately more than doubles the recall rate.
 The recall rate doubled in the ACRIN 6666 study as well.
 Finally, the biopsy rates were 3-5 times higher than those of mammography, suggesting that the biopsy rate of ultrasound after negative mammography is likely to be at least four times that of mammography alone.
 This is the major limitation of screening ultrasound.
 The PPV3, which represents the percentage of biopsies that are positive for cancer, was only 7% in studies of women with dense breasts and in the high risk population in the ACRIN 6666 study.
 The PPV3 in mammography is approximately 25%.
 Thus the rate of false positive biopsies is much higher with ultrasound.
+Table 12 on the following page summarizes the key statistics from the three Connecticut studies (direct evidence) and the ACRIN 6666 study (high quality indirect evidence).